Letter to Oodgeroo Noonuccal from Katie Noonan

 To ground and anchor our readers, we as writers need to be grounded.

 It is walking that grounds me.
-Waking my beach with sandy toes and salty taste of air inspires me May be it is the rhythm or the tang of air or the empty space but that is my inspiration.
+Ambling along the beach with sandy toes and salty taste of air inspires me May be it is the rhythm or the tang of air or the empty space but that is my inspiration.
 Maybe it is the the ramble or the pattern of walking that takes me inwards where I find the inspiration.

 How important is this grounding in place and how it affects what we write?